SriHarshaNutalapati/SriHarshaNutalapati/README.md

 -->

 ### About me
-My name is Venkata Krishna Phani Sri Harsha Nutalapati.
 I'm a full stack software engineer.
 I have 4.5 years of full time work experience and 1.5 years of experience as a research assistant in the ML domain.

 ### 🚀 Skills
 - Frontend: React JS, JavaScript, TypeScript, HTML, CSS, Bootstrap, Joint JS, Backbone JS